waynegraham/registry.clir.org/_projects/2017-recordings-from-the-edge-of-texas-radio-program.md

 ---
 layout: project
-title: "Recordings from The Edge of Texas radio program"
+title: Recordings from The Edge of Texas radio program
 ---